moehriegitt/hob3l/README.md

-The most complex part of the i3 MK3 printer, the `extruder-body.scad`, before it was reimplemented as `step` file, takes 2m42s in openscad to convert to STL, while `hob3l` takes 1.24s.
+The most complex part of the i3 MK3 printer, the `extruder-body.scad`, before it was reimplemented as `step` file, takes 2m42s in openscad to convert to STL, while `hob3l` takes 1.24s, again with 0.2mm layers.
 That is 130 times faster.

 For one of my own parts `useless-box+body`, which is less complex, but does not care much about making rendering fast (I definitely set up